cfpb-sandbox/design-system/docs/foundation/seal.md

       ![](/design-system/images/uploads/bcfp_primary_seal_black_rgb.png)
 usage: >-
-  Use of the seal is very limited.
-It should never be used on consumer-facing materials, as it is important that the CFPB logo is consistently used to help consumers recognize and trust the CFPB.
+  ## Use cases

-  The seal is used on a limited set of materials regarding enforcement, governmental affairs and official items from the Director’s office.
-These materials are limited to:
+  The seal should never be used on consumer-facing materials, as it is important that the CFPB logo is consistently used to help consumers recognize and trust the CFPB.
+The seal should be used only on materials regarding enforcement, governmental affairs and official items from the Director’s office:

   * Official correspondence from the Director